-After a long process of bringing together my art and the blog posts on to the same platform/site (a process which took much longer than anticipated), I am back to where I have left, that is sharing and teaching the way of the ancient oriental art (Sumi-e) with the western sensibilities.
+After a long process of bringing together my art and the blog posts on to the same platform/site (a process which took much longer than anticipated), I am back to where I have left, that is sharing and teaching the way of the ancient oriental art (sumi-e painting techniques) with the western sensibilities.

 I find that having had a contemporary western art education was important for me to be able to appreciate, evaluate and understand the similarities and the differences between eastern and western art.
 Not only for their ways of expression but also for their execution.